 The two main hymn books in use at St. Laurence are Common Praise and More Voices.
 However, other sources are often used to supplement the books.
 Thus, music selections at St. Laurence cover a wide variety of styles from traditional Anglican hymnody to Taizé or other chants to contemporary and world music.

 From time to time, the music ministry at St. Laurence also includes vocal or instrumental “ad-hoc” contributions from other members of the congregation.
-Instruments used have included saxophone, clarinet, trumpet, violin, double bass, guitar, and bagpipe in addition to piano and organ.
+Instruments used have included saxophone, clarinet, flute, trumpet, violin, double bass, guitar, and bagpipe in addition to piano and organ.
 The main instrument used Sunday by Sunday is a three-manual 42-stop Phoenix digital organ that was originally installed in 2003.
-In 2015, we also purchased a Hoffmann 6 ft.
+In 2015, we purchased a Hoffmann 6 ft.
 Grand piano that is also used regularly.

 Musical contributions from both younger and older members of the congregation (other than the choir and music director) are always encouraged.
 Please speak to the Music Director for further information about participating in the music life at St. Laurence.

 Children and Youth